 After gathering feedback from customer reviews, online focus groups, customer surveys, center-level associates, media insights, primary research, and A/B testing, Bowlero worked with Avantia to transform its brand websites.
 The teams made changes to the user flow and content, and conducted user tests for key areas of the site, like the online booking tool.
 Avantia and Bowlero’s IT teams worked together to integrate the backend systems that supported the websites’ transactional elements for event booking and leagues.

 Bowlero’s IT and marketing teams collaborated on crafting the site’s new user experience, creating solutions that overcame technical constraints in supporting systems.
 Avantia worked directly with third-party vendors for credit card processing, mail marketing and retargeting, center data feeds, analytics and live chat integrations to fully round out all features identified in Bowlero’s site redesign requirements.

 Avantia also trained Bowlero’s content editors on how to use the sites’ new custom functionality to manage content.
 Since many of Bowlero’s content editors already had experience in using Drupal from the previous sites, the teams were able to have content editors working productively in the new sites without having to make wholesale changes to internal processes that might come with an entirely new system with new conventions and ways of working.

-The Acquia platform and Content Hub empowered content editors to become more nimble, allowing them to manage all content in one instance across all brands from this new implementation of the brand sites.
+The Acquia Cloud Platform and Content Hub empowered content editors to become more nimble, allowing them to manage all content in one instance across all brands from this new implementation of the brand sites.

 Bowlero’s customers are clearly taking notice of the site changes, as evidenced by their increased use of the site, improved online booking conversion rates, lead generation and overall improved customer experience.
 In the five months since the site launch, metrics show: